-The Washington Talking Book & Braille Library (WTBBL) strives provide a wide variety of recreational and informational reading material to our patrons in braille, audio and large print from the National Library Service for the Blind and Print Disabled, libraries for the blind and physically handicapped around the country and through our local book productions.
+The Washington Talking Book & Braille Library (WTBBL) strives to provide a wide variety of recreational and informational reading material to our patrons in braille, audio and large print from the National Library Service for the Blind and Print Disabled, libraries for the blind and physically handicapped around the country and through our local book productions.
 When we are unable to locate a specific title, we will present it to our local collection development team for evaluation (Collection Development Policy).

 We will also attempt to research other avenues for materials in accessible formats.
 To learn more about playing DAISY files on your digital talking book player, contact the library at (800) 542-0866.

 Contact Information: Contact Bookshare Form, Phone: (650) 352-0918.

 Provides books in DAISY (Digital Accessible Information System) format, which is compatible with WTBBL's digital talking book machine, and BRF (Braille Refreshable Format).
 To use Bookshare you must sign up for an account.
 Having an account with WTBBL can often speed up the application process, WTBBL Application.

 Bookshare is free for qualified (visual impairment, blindness/low vision, physical disability, learning disability, reading disability) U.S. students and schools (K-12, colleges and university and other educational institutions).
 All other U.S. individuals pay $75 to start ($25 one-time set up fee and $50 annual fee).
 Bookshare is also available for international individuals at various price points.
 Other organizations will pay a fee based on the number of books they wish to download.

 Bookshare offers a variety of methods for reading their books, from in an internet browser to a DAISY player.
 More information can be found on their Reading Tools page.